 Complex processes preserve the genetic information contained in the DNA of our cells.
 Their alteration can lead to tumor formation.
 We study epigenetic alterations in tumors, i.e. changes in genetic information that do not result from modifications in DNA sequences.
 We also explore how tumor cells maintain their telomeres - structures located at the tip of chromosomes – to acquire immortality.

 The emergence of bacteria resistant to all of the available antibacterial agents call for the urgent development of new molecules to fight bacterial infections.
 Our goal is to understand how bacterial cells respond to toxic compounds present in the environment in order to improve our ability to combat them.

 Our work is focused on the elucidation of inborn errors of metabolism, i.e. diseases due to a genetic defect making that an enzyme of intermediary metabolism is deficient.
 In this context, one of our goals is to identify the gene encoding enzymes for which this identity is unknown.
 Another goal is to identify new enzymes, most particularly ‘metabolite repair enzymes’.

 Tissues constituting our organs are dynamical structures.
 As a remarkable example, the endometrium (the uterine mucosa) cyclically undergoes substantial degradation (menstruation) followed by scarless regeneration.
 We focus on mechanisms involved in this tissue remodeling and in related pathologies (abnormal uterine bleeding and endometriosis).

 Type 2 diabetes can initially be managed by regular exercise and later by drug treatment.
 Both activate an enzyme called "AMPK".
 We are testing new compounds and new strategies for AMPK activation to lower blood glucose for combating the disease.
-We are also searching for new AMPK targets using state-of-the-art technology.
+We are also searching for new AMPK substrates involving state-of-the-art mass spectrometry.